ajponte/NFLPlayerSentiments/README.md

 How it works
 ------------
-The most common words in the english dictionary have been assigned an arbritary "sentiment" value.
++ The most common words in the english dictionary have been assigned an arbritary "sentiment" value.

-That is, there is an injective function f, such that f(word) |-> sentiment
+- That is, there is an surjective function f, such that f(word) |-> sentiment